The Kiosk Industry Guide to SEO, GSC & Web Accessibility

 Things to Watch Out For

 • Structured data can bite you in the butt too.
 Generally you can automatically insert or you can selectively insert custom.
 Chatgpt is very good at JSON but Google has little variances and then Yoast can add confusion.
 The wrong dates for modified and published can cause Google to see you as “bad site”.
-Be careful
+Be careful.
+Gemini makes mistakes with structured data which is surprising.

 Strategic AI Usage